JohnStarich/ee461l/docs/FinalReport.md

 ## Motivation

-There's no easy way to find movies groups of people want to watch.
-Our audience doesn't have a good way to choose movies they'd like to see, especially not with groups with various preferences.
+There is not an easy way to find movies that groups of people, with their various preferences, would want to watch together.
+Our goal is to bridge that gap and recommend movies to our audience based on all of their movie preferences.

 ## User Benefits